InfiniZero/homography_annotator/README.md

 python homography_annotator.py
 ```

-2. Users need to click the image with the mouse to determine the **4 corresponding point-pairs** (8 points), including 4 points in the broadcast image and another 4 points in the template image.
+2. Users need to click the image with the mouse to determine the **4 corresponding point-pairs** (8 points), including 4 points in the broadcast image and another 4 points in the template image (bottom-left).
 Different point-pair has the different color, as shown in the following figure:

 ![Figure1](./pics/figure1.png)